 prepare your tale

 This is important because everyone—even the most seasoned storyteller—gets nervous in interview situations.

-In the Story of You, you’re the hero who goes through a journey of discovery through challenges and trials, to resolution.
+In the Story of You, you’re the hero who goes through a journey of discovery, challenges, trials, and resolution.
 And the stories you tell should show your development and progress.
 The higher the stakes, the more riveting your story will be.

-Write your story outline in four or five sentences (you can embellish later).
+Write your story outline in four or five sentences (you can embellish it later).
 Here are some crucial stages to remember:

 - an intro that sets the scene—location, setting, time, the characters

 - introduction of conflict—a problem that requires action, what’s at stake

 - build to a climax—increasing challenge, how the problem was resolved

 - the resolution—resolving tension created by the conflict

 - the end—the theme or moral, reinforces the point of the story, what you want the listener to take away from the story

 tell your story

-- Be flexible.
-Interview questions come in different shapes and sizes.
+- be flexible—interview questions come in different shapes and sizes.

-- Let your personality shine through.
-Remember, they’re also assessing whether or not you’re someone they want to work with.
+- let your personality shine through—remember, they’re also assessing whether or not you’re someone they want to work with.

 easier said than done

 “I was the project manager in a marketing team of four.
 One of our company’s largest client targets issued a massive RFQ with a quick turnaround just before Christmas.
-This was really important to our organization and it was a matter of pride for us that we’d never missed a deadline.
+This was really important to our organization, and it was a matter of pride for us that we’d never missed a deadline.

 My team said I inspired them—we did several 12 – 14 hour days.
 We wrote the sections of the RFQ as I’d designated, created appropriate graphics and sent the document to our VP of marketing, who proofed it from his cruise deck chair.

 We not only met our deadline, but we delivered a successful submission two days early.
 The company has subsequently been identified as a Vendor of Record for this client, with a 33% increase in billings.